RazaHub92/Data-analysis/README.md

 # Data Analysis Portfolio
 Hi there!
-This is a quick look of my project in the data analysis field, showing off my skills and know-how in this field.
+This is a quick look of my projects in the data analysis field, showing off my skills and know-how in this field.

 **Table of Contens :**
 - [Data Wrangling](https://github.com/RazaHub92/Data-analysis/blob/Python_Codes/DataWrangling.ipynb)